United Coconut Planters Bank: History

 Cocobank was the official short bank name in the 1980s and the early 1990s.
+In February 1981, UCPB became the first private commercial bank in the Philippines to be given a universal banking license.

 In 1990, UCPB, along with Equitable Banking Corporation (now Banco de Oro Universal Bank), Philippine National Bank and the Far East Bank and Trust Company (now the Bank of the Philippine Islands), formed MegaLink, one of the three main interbank networks in the Philippines.
 However, UCPB's ATM services date back to the 1980s, when it was one of the first financial institutions to offer ATM services.
 It established its pre-need services arm, Cocoplans, in 1993.